Schumer, Pelosi to Skip Trump Meeting -- 2nd Update

 ADVERTISEMENT

-Later Tuesday morning, Mrs. Pelosi and Mr. Schumer said they had instead requested a meeting with House Speaker Paul Ryan (R., Wis.) and Senate Majority Leader Mitch McConnell (R., Ky.).
+The Democratic leaders sought to meet instead with House Speaker Paul Ryan (R., Wis.) and Senate Majority Leader Mitch McConnell (R., Ky.), but they kept their appointment with Mr Trump.

-"If the President, who already said earlier this year that 'our country needs a good shutdown,' isn't interested in addressing the difficult year end agenda, we'll work with those Republicans who are," Mrs. Pelosi and Mr. Schumer said in their joint statement.

-Messrs.
-Ryan and McConnell insisted in a joint statement that Democrats attend the meeting scheduled at the White House.

-"We have important work to do, and Democratic leaders have continually found new excuses not to meet with the administration to discuss these issues," the GOP leaders said in a joint statement.
-"There is a meeting at the White House this afternoon, and if Democrats want to reach an agreement, they will be there."
+Should the impasse continue over spending and force a government shutdown next month, Mr. Trump said he "would absolutely blame the Democrats."

+On Tuesday evening the president said on Twitter: "I ran on stopping illegal immigration and won big.
+They can't now threaten a shutdown to get their demands."

+Democrats said voters would hold Republicans responsible, given that they control the White House and both chambers of Congress.
+"The American people know they're running the show," Mr. Schumer said.

+If the government does shut down, many federal employees would be furloughed, but those deemed essential to protecting life or property would still be required to show up to work.

-In early September, Mr. Trump shocked GOP leaders by overriding their objections and striking a deal with Mrs. Pelosi and Mr. Schumer to keep the government funded until early December, raising the federal government's borrowing limit and passing relief aid for victims of severe storms.
+The public blowup between Mr. Trump and the Democrats marks a sharp contrast with an earlier meeting back in September.
+In that gathering, Mr. Trump shocked GOP leaders by overriding their objections and striking a deal with Mrs. Pelosi and Mr. Schumer to keep the government funded until early December, raising the federal government's borrowing limit and passing relief aid for victims of severe storms.

-Mr. Trump's tweet on Tuesday suggested he wanted to open with a tougher negotiating stance on the complicated, interlocking legislative deadlines facing the government next month.
-The statement could help address conservative critics' fears that he would too readily agree to Democratic proposals.
-But it came at the cost of angering Democratic leaders, whose cooperation will be needed as Congress heads toward a month crammed with legislative deadlines.

-In the short term, lawmakers are expected to pass a short-term spending patch, likely next week, that would keep the government funded until late December.
-But in the long term, they need to complete two politically challenging legislative tasks.
+There are other, more volatile issues in play this time.
+Democrats and some Republicans have indicated they hope to include protections in the year-end spending bill for undocumented immigrants brought to the U.S. at a young age by their parents.
+Mr. Trump in September ended a program protecting many of these immigrants, known as Dreamers, but he gave Congress until March to come up with legislation handling the Dreamers' fate.

+Some Democrats have said they wouldn't vote for a spending bill that doesn't include protections for Dreamers, though leaders have generally been vague about whether they would move to shutter the government if the spending bill doesn't address their concerns.

 Republicans want to raise military spending but have balked at boosting nondefense spending by an equivalent amount.
 Democrats are pushing for comparable increases on both sides.